KeskilV/parsing_analytics/README.md

 # data - data file for study

-#pr etreatment - package for treat and reserch the parsing
+#pretreatment - package for treat and reserch the parsing